shariq1989/cookbook/content/recipe/peanut_lime_shrimp.md

 #### What main ingredients do I need for this meal?

 * Shrimp: Use any size shrimp, but be sure to adjust the cooking time accordingly.
-I recommend using extra large or even colossal shrimp.
+I recommend using extra-large or even colossal shrimp.

 * Spices: I use a combination of peppercorns, coriander, paprika, cayenne, and salt to season the shrimp.